damhau/azdo-pipeline-explorer/README.md

 1. Go to your Azure DevOps organization.
 2. Click on your profile icon in the top-right corner and select **Personal Access Tokens**.
-3. Click **New Token** and configure the token to have **Read & Execute** permissions for pipelines.
+3. Click **New Token** and configure the token to have **Read** permissions for pipelines.
 4. Copy the PAT and enter it in the extension when prompted.

 ## Known Issues

-- The extension currently retrieves only the latest 20 pipeline
-- Some error messages may not provide detailed error information.
-- The extension was only tested on Azure Devops Server (on premise)
+- The extension currently supports a single Azure DevOps organization and project.
+Please create an issue on GitHub if you're interested in multi-organization or multi-project support.

 ## Contributing